fusion809/fusion809.github.io-old2/_posts/TE/atom.md

 * Very feature-packed, so feature packed it can be used as both a text editor and an IDE

 ### Disadvantages (Cons)
 * Slow to start, although with the release of version 1.3.0 the start time has been supposedly cut by 20-30%.[^1] I personally have not noticed any such improvement, although I cannot say for certain I would even if there was such an improvement.
-Atom can be installed via three major methods on Sabayon: adding an overlay with Layman that contains an Atom ebuild and then installing this package with Portage or manually building the program from source code or installing it using Entropy.
-I usually prefer to install using Entropy, via issuing the command:

 ### Summary
 {% include_relative TE/atom-summary.html %}